canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

     ...
     ```

-    Most module loaders setups with tree-shaking (ex: Webpack and StealJS)
+    Most module loaders setups with tree-shaking (ex: webpack 2 and StealJS 2)
     use this module.
 Import
     named exports from the `can` package like this: